Kammatipaadam: Plot

-In the 1980s, Krishnan is a primary school student in Kammattippaadam who befriends Gangadharan/Ganga, a kid who belongs to a Dalit family.
-Ganga's brother Balan Chettan is a thug and is involved in smuggling alcohol.
-Krishnan and Ganga are introduced to violence at a very young age.
-Krishnan is in love with Ganga's relative Anitha (Anitha is actually Ganga's bride as per custom).
-Krishnan, Ganga, Balan, Venu and others form a gang working for a local real estate conman named Surendran Aashaan.
+In the 1980s, Krishnan is a primary school student in Kammattippaadam who befriends Gangadharan/Ganga, the child of a Dalit family.
+Ganga's brother Balan (known as Balan Chettan) is a thug and is involved in smuggling alcohol.
+Krishnan and Gangadharan are introduced to violence at a very young age.
+Krishnan is in love with Ganga's relative Anitha (Anitha is actually Ganga's fiancee as per custom).
+Krishnan, Ganga, Balan, Venu and others form a gang working for a local real estate conman Surendran (known as Surendran Aashaan).
 After the gang is involved in a fight, Krishnan kills a police officer while trying to save Ganga.
-Krishnan goes to prison and returns to Kammattippaadam only to discover that the gang is now more advanced and is smuggling alcohol under the leadership of Surendran Aashaan.
+Krishnan goes to prison and returns to Kammattippaadam only to discover that the gang is now more advanced and is smuggling alcohol under the leadership of Surendran.

 The gang creates a lot of enemies, which includes Johnny.
 Krishnan discovers that Ganga is also in love with Anitha and is planning to get married soon.
 The gang threatens the local people to pressure them into selling their homes at low price.
-Ganga's grandfather is devastated at his grandchildren's' involvement and dies grief-stricken at their disrespect.
+Ganga's grandfather is devastated at his grandchildren's involvement and dies grief-stricken at their disrespect.
 Balan, who is now a changed man after his grandfather's death, wants to stop everything and lead a peaceful life.
 One night Balan's wife demands to go to medical shop for some supplies, where they are accompanied by Ganga and Krishnan.
 Balan tells that he wants to stop his illegal activities and simply wants to live happily with his family in Kammattippaadam by starting a travel agency.
 During their conversation about Anitha, Balan mentions his wish to see Krishnan marry her, which causes argument between Ganga and Balan.
-Ganga gets down from the car and leaves angrily.
+Ganga gets angry and leaves the car.